CliMA/Oceananigans.jl/README.md

 Check out [`rising_thermal_bubble.jl`](https://github.com/climate-machine/Oceananigans.jl/blob/master/examples/rising_thermal_bubble.jl) to see how you can plot a 2D movie with the output.

 ### GPU example
 If you have access to an Nvidia CUDA-enabled graphics processing unit (GPU) you can run ocean models on it!
+To make sure that the CUDA toolkit is properly installed and that Julia can see your GPU, run the `nvidia-smi` comand at the terminal and it should print out some information about your GPU.

 Just pass `arch=GPU()` as a keyword argument when constructing the model:
 ```julia
 model = Model(N=(Nx, Ny, Nz), L=(Lx, Ly, Lz), arch=GPU())
 ```